 This money could be from your wages, pension, government benefit or payment, or income from investments.

-Create A Budget Plan, Adding Up Your Daily Expenses
+Add Up Your Daily Expenses

 Regular expenses are your ‘needs’ – the essential items you need to pay for to live.
 These include: